-Shiffrin leads WCup giant slalom after Gut-Behrami exits
+Robinson edges Shiffrin to win final World Cup giant slalom

-LENZERHEIDE, Switzerland (AP) — Mikaela Shiffrin led a World Cup giant slalom that ends the women’s ski season Sunday, after world champion Lara Gut-Behrami made a curious exit.
+LENZERHEIDE, Switzerland (AP) — An aggressive second run lifted teenager Alice Robinson ahead of Mikaela Shiffrin to win a giant slalom that ended the women’s World Cup ski season on Sunday.

+Robinson had been fourth-fastest in the opening run, trailing 2018 Olympic champion Shiffrin by 0.77 seconds, yet turned it into a victory by 0.28 at Lenzerheide.
+Meta Hrovat placed third, trailing Robinson by 0.48.

+It was the 19-year-old New Zealander’s third win in giant slalom on the World Cup circuit.

+The first run in the morning was notable for a curious exit by world champion Lara Gut-Behrami, who lost out Saturday to Vlhova in the overall standings.

-Gut-Behrami at first seemed to simply stop racing just a few seconds into her run, one day after she was confirmed as runner-up in the overall World Cup title race to Petra Vlhova.
+Gut-Behrami at first seemed to simply stop racing and left broadcasters mystified when she skied out.

-The Swiss star left broadcasters mystified when she skied out after the third turning gate at Lenzerheide.

-Gut-Behrami, the overall World Cup champion in 2016, began to stand up straight approaching the gate, relaxed her arms and slowly skied back across the hill wide of the next gate.
+The Swiss star, overall World Cup champion in 2016, began to stand up straight approaching the third gate, relaxed her arms and slowly skied back across the hill wide of the next gate.

 It was a strange end to her impressive career revival in 2021.
 Since January, Gut-Behrami won six World Cup races — including four straight in super-G — plus two gold medals and a bronze at the worlds last month in Cortina d’Ampezzo, Italy.